May 30, 2023

 Stephanie Riley: Yes, exactly.

 ..And it should be that way.
 And we discover things too.
-We discover new strategies because we've got a new, unique
+We discover new strategies because we've got a new, unique situation

-Mike Pine: situation
+Mike Pine: Right.

 Kevin Schneider: It gets a, gives us a chance to be creative too, cuz the tax code, if you're not being creative in our field, if we're not being creative in the tax code and everything's black and white, copy and paste, then we're not optimizing our strategies.
 So, having these professionals work together is just an absolute value adding and to your point of being, it's so [00:28:00] cheaper to work together in another way that it frustrates professionals is I can work in my silo and get your taxes to zero.
 But I might be counteracting your asset protection.
 I might be counteracting liability in a way.
 And so it's so valuable that I don't sit down, calculate a tax plan or prepare a tax return, send that off, send it to the attorney, or a proposed tax plan to an attorney.